dovecot/documentation/source/settings/core.rst

    :default: no
    :values: @boolean

-   Flush NFS caches whenever it is necessasry to do so.
+   Flush NFS caches whenever it is necessary to do so.

    This setting should only be enabled if you are using multiple servers on NFS.